Find Your Perfect Wood Product

 Workability:

-Fairly easy to work with both hand and machine tools, though slightly more difficult than soft maple due to hard maple’s higher density.
+Birsdseye is fairly easy to work with both hand and machine tools, though slightly more difficult than soft maple due to hard maple’s higher density.
 Maple has a tendency to burn when being machined with high-speed cutters such as in a router.
-Turns, glues, and finishes well, though blotches can occur when staining, and a pre-conditioner, gel stain, or toner may be necessary to get an even color.
+It turns, glues, and finishes well, though blotches can occur when staining, and a pre-conditioner, gel stain, or toner may be necessary to get an even color.
+See THIS ARTICLE addressing methods to eliminate blotchy finishing.

 Common Uses: